hasanmoudud/geocompr/main.md

 ## Geographic algorithms

 Algorithms are, roughly speaking, the computing equivalent of a cooking recipe.
-They are a complete set of instructions which, when undertaken on the input (ingredients), result in useful (tasty) outputs, to continue the metaphor.
+They are a complete set of instructions which, when undertaken on the input (ingredients), result in useful (tasty) outputs.
-Before diving into the detail a brief history will show how they relate to the more recent concepts of scripts (covered in the previous section) and functions (covered next).
+Before diving into the detail a brief history will show how they relate to the more recent concepts of scripts (see section \@ref(scripts)) and functions (see section \@ref(functions)).

 The word algorithm originated in 9^th^ Century Baghdad with the publication of *Hisab al-jabr w’al-muqabala*, an early maths textbook.
 The book was translated into Latin and became so popular that the author's last name [al-Khwārizmī](https://en.wikipedia.org/wiki/Muhammad_ibn_Musa_al-Khwarizmi) "was immortalized as a scientific term: Al-Khwarizmi [sic] became Alchoarismi, Algorismi and, eventually, algorithm" [@bellos_alex_2011].